Decluttering Tips for Seniors

 Bayshore | | Blog

-As we approach the beginning of 2018, it’s a perfect time to set goals, make changes and get inspired for the year to come.
-It always feels good to purge extra stuff, donate old items, clean out closets and reorganize shelves.
-Decluttering is a great way to ensure that you’re starting off the year on a good note!
+As we approach the beginning of the new year, it’s a perfect time to set goals, make changes and get inspired for the year to come.
+It always feels good to purge extra stuff, donate old items, clean out closets and reorganize shelves!
+Decluttering is a great way to ensure that you’re starting off the year on a good note.
 This new year, tackle excess clutter in your home; team up with your family members or caregivers and work together toward refreshing and reorganizing your home!
 Keep these tips in mind as you start clearing away the clutter that’s accumulated:

 1. Organize with your safety in mind

 According to Statistics Canada, between 20-30% of Canadian seniors fall each year.
 Fifty percent of these falls occur at home, and 67% of senior falls result in hospitalization.
 De-cluttering your home is something you can do to avoid becoming a part of this statistic.
 Utilize shelving and drawer space to reduce clutter in hallways, walkways and on your floors.
 Tape down area rugs to prevent tripping, and make sure curtains are hemmed so they don’t touch the floor.
 Stick-on hooks are easy to install on bedroom walls, and you can use them to make sure that clothes, coats and robes don’t end up on the floor.